INDIANAPOLIS (FOX19) - More than 4,500 new COVID-19 cases were reported by the Indiana State Department of Health on Friday.

 Here is a breakdown of new and total cases for Indiana counties in the FOX19 NOW viewing area:

-Six southeast Indiana counties in the FOX19 Now viewing remain in the highest level of the state’s COVID-19 alert map.
+Six southeast Indiana counties in the FOX19 Now viewing remain at the highest level of the state’s COVID-19 alert map.

 Dearborn, Franklin, Ohio, Ripley, Switzerland, and Union counties are all in the red level of Indiana’s alert map, according to the state’s updated data.